MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 Before you can use the Microsoft Store collection API or purchase API to configure the ownership and purchases for your app or add-on, you must associate your Azure AD application ID with the app (or the app that contains the add-on) in Partner Center.

 > [!NOTE]
 > You only need to perform this task one time.
+After you have your tenant ID, application ID and client secret, you can reuse these values any time you need to create a new Azure AD access token.

 1. Sign in to [Partner Center](https://partner.microsoft.com/dashboard) and select your app.
 2. Go to the **Services** &gt; **Product collections and purchases** page and enter your Azure AD application ID into one of the available **Client ID** fields.